CarlssonOscar/uma-vintage/TEST.md

 * Header profile dropdown, takes a user to allauth sign in if sign in pressed.

 * Product, all products show, works.
-* Product on page filter, all works.
+* Product, on page filter, all works.
 * Product, when a product is pressed a user comes to product details for the specific product, works.

 * Product details, if "Back to Store" button pressed the user goes back to products page, works.